fluent/fluent-plugin-opensearch/README.md

 hosts host1:port1,host2:port2,host3 # port3 is 9200
 ```

-**Note:** If you will use scheme https, do not include "https://" in your hosts ie. host "https://domain", this will cause ES cluster to be unreachable and you will receive an error "Can not reach Elasticsearch cluster"
+**Note:** If you will use scheme https, do not include "https://" in your hosts ie. host "https://domain", this will cause ES cluster to be unreachable and you will receive an error "Can not reach OpenSearch cluster"

-**Note:** Up until v2.8.5, it was allowed to embed the username/password in the URL.
-However, this syntax is deprecated as of v2.8.6 because it was found to cause serious connection problems (See #394).
-Please migrate your settings to use the `user` and `password` field (described below) instead.
+**Note:** Embedded the username/password in the URL syntax is not recommended to use because it was found to cause serious connection problems.
+Please do not use its style on your settings and use the `user` and `password` field (described below) instead.

 #### IPv6 addresses